-Re-adjustment of Lot Size & Associated Number of Sublots Remaining Quantity Following Last Full Lot Action Less than 500 tons without a combination of one mixture acceptance sample and one core Quantity combined with previous lot, (n=5) Less than 500 tons with a combination of one mixture acceptance sample and one core One new sublot defined & quantity combined with previous lot, (n=6) 500 tons to less than 1000 tons without a combination of two mixture acceptance samples and two cores One new sublot defined & quantity combined with previous lot, (n=6) 500 tons to less than 1000 tons with a combination of two mixture acceptance samples and two cores Two new sublots defined & quantity combined with previous lot, (n=7) $1000\ tons$ to less than $1500\ tons\ \underline{without}$ a combination of three mixture acceptance samples and three cores Two new sublots defined & quantity combined with previous lot, (n=7) 1000 tons to less than 1500 tons with a combination of three mixture acceptance samples and three cores New lot defined, (n=3)
+Re-adjustment of Lot Size & Associated Number of Sublots Remaining Quantity Following Last Full Lot Action Less than 500 tons without a combination of one mixture acceptance sample and one core Quantity combined with previous lot, (n=5) Less than 500 tons with a combination of one mixture acceptance sample and one core One new sublot defined & quantity combined with previous lot, (n=6) 500 tons to less than 1000 tons without a combination of two mixture acceptance samples and two cores One new sublot defined & quantity combined with previous lot, (n=6) 500 tons to less than 1000 tons with a combination of two mixture acceptance samples and two cores Two new sublots defined & quantity combined with previous lot, (n=7) 1000 tons to less than 1500 tons without a combination of three mixture acceptance samples and three cores Two new sublots defined & quantity combined with previous lot, (n=7) 1000 tons to less than 1500 tons with a combination of three mixture acceptance samples and three cores New lot defined, (n=3)

-Use of Table D is limited to JMF project quantities of 2500 tons or greater and ONLY after completion of last full lot.
+Use of Table D is limited to JMF project quantities of 2,500 tons or greater and ONLY after completion of last full lot.
 Examples at end of PTM module.

-409.3(h)2.a: Table D Re-adjustment of Lot Size & Associated Action Remaining Quantity Following Last Full Lot 1500 tons to less than 2000 tons without a combination of four mixture acceptance samples and four cores New lot defined, (n=3) 1500 tons to less than 2000 tons with a combination of four mixture acceptance samples and four cores New lot defined, (n=4) 2000 tons to less than 2500 tons without a combination of five mixture acceptance samples and five cores New lot defined, (n=4) 2000 tons to less than 2500 tons with a combination of five mixture acceptance samples and five cores New lot defined, (n=5) 409.3(h)2.a.1 Partially Completed Lot (n=2 or lescompleted lot (2 sublots or less) car most recent completed lot, samples evaluated nnot be combined with
+Re-adjustment of Lot Size & Associated Number of Sublots Remaining Quantity Following Last Full Lot Action 1500 tons to less than 2000 tons without a combination of four mixture acceptance samples and four cores New lot defined, (n=3) 1500 tons to less than 2000 tons with a combination of four mixture acceptance samples and four cores New lot defined, (n=4) 2000 tons to less than 2500 tons without a combination of five mixture acceptance samples and five cores New lot defined, (n=4) 2000 tons to less than 2500 tons with a combination of five mixture acceptance samples and five cores New lot defined, (n=5) 413.3(h)2.a.1 Partially Completed Lot (n=2 or less completed lot (2 sublots or less) can most recent completed lot, samples v evaluated not be combined with